6.5 Grendel vs. 300 Blackout: Which One Is Better?

 Now that you’ve finished reading our 6.5 Grendel vs. 300 Blackout comparison, you know each cartridge performs better in specific situations.

 The 6.5 Grendel won four sections (trajectory, accuracy, knockdown power, and hunting).
-Two sections were a tie (ballistic coefficient and reloading).
+Two sections were tied (ballistic coefficient and reloading).
 The 300 Blackout won three sections (recoil, home defense, and overall cost).

 If you plan to hunt with either of these cartridges, the 6.5 Grendel is the clear winner.
-If you plan to use it for home defense, I recommend using the 300 BLK.
+If you plan to use one for home defense, I recommend the 300 BLK.

-No matter which cartridge you choose, we have a large ammo selection available at reasonable prices at Ammo.com.
+Those interested in exploring other AR-15 cartridge options might also find our 6.8 SPC vs 6.5 Grendel comparison helpful for understanding how these alternatives stack up.
+No matter which cartridge you choose, we have a large ammo selection available at reasonable prices at Ammo.com!

 Ammo Comparisons